 Though the individual effect is smaller in round B, where the byes come later so does the resolution.
 The overall f(B) figure absorbs the accumulating damage of later rounds.
 This is easiest to see when the single bye comes in round D, and is not resolved until the last round.
 The 16.80 damage has become characteristic of the entire bracket.
 Together with another 0.75 noise, comparable to that of the full bracket, the composite f(B) is 17.55.
 The other 24 brackets take a bigger hit, but they have more opportunity for the unfairness to dissipate in later rounds.

-This is, generally, why despite the greater number of byes, it’s generally best to take your medicine early, so that the imbalance introduced by the byes has the greatest chance to be diminished by subsequent balanced rounds.
+This is why, despite the greater number of byes, it’s generally best to take your medicine early, so that the imbalance introduced by the byes has the greatest chance to be diminished by subsequent balanced rounds.

 So, why would anyone consider postponing the rectification of the bracket?
 It’s sometimes done to improve flow.
 The single, round D bye is functionally the single-elimination equivalent of the grouped byes bracket explored in great detail in the series of posts beginning with Bad Byes, and the four round B byes represents a compromise proposal suggested in the comments to that thread.